denwong47/extract_http/README.md

 ## > locate[] > array
 Dictionary with keys:
-- key : String, in Format String syntax.
-See Format String section below.
+- key : String, in Select String syntax.
+See Select String section below.
-- value : String, in Format String syntax.
-See Format String section below.
+- value : String, in Select String syntax.
+See Select String section below.

 Extract a dictionary of values, of which the keys are defined by the nodes, as opposed to being pre-defined in the configuration.